 SafeScript Training Hub

-A new SafeScript Training Hub is available, 'one-stop' online hub for SafeScript.
+A SafeScript Training Hub is available - 'one-stop' online hub - for SafeScript.
 The SafeScript Training Hub includes information about the SafeScript system, training, technical support and an extensive list of resources.

 Online CPD-accredited training on SafeScript is available here via the SafeScript Training Hub.

-SEMPHN hosted six SafeScript training sessions for prescribers and pharmacists in 2019 across:
+SEMPHN hosted six SafeScript training sessions for prescribers and pharmacists in 2019.